rylew2/portfolio-rylew/content/blog/nextjs-portfolio.md

 ---
-title: Getting Started With NextJS
+title: Rebuilding my portfolio with NextJS
 date: "2020-01-04"
-slug: "getting-started-with-nextjs"
+slug: "nextjs-portfolio"
 description: "NextJS is a framework for building server-side and static sites in ReactJS.
 Generally pre-rendered sites with ease"
 previewImage: "/images/blog/next.png"
 category: weekly-notes